Skip to main navigation Skip to main content Skip to page footer

 Where can you find the most beautiful hikes in Hungary?

 Hungary may not be as well-known for hiking as some other countries, but it does offer some beautiful hiking opportunities, particularly in its hilly and forested regions.
-Here are some of the most beautiful hikes in Hungary:

 • Bükk National Park: Located in northern Hungary, Bükk National Park offers numerous hiking trails through dense forests, karst caves, and unique rock formations.
 The country's highest peak, Kékes, is also found here.